laudio/pyodbc/examples/data-transfer-mssql/README.md

 # MSSQL Data Transfer Example

-Example project to demonstrate a data pipeline container built using laudio/pyodbc as a base image - that transfers data from one mssql database to another mssql database
+Example project to demonstrate a data pipeline container built using laudio/pyodbc as a base image - that transfers data from one mssql database to another mssql database.

 ### Running